openrelayxyz/plugeth-utils/documentation/_build/html/_sources/core_restricted.rst.txt

 Core vs Restricted packages in Plugeth-utils
 ============================================

-**todo: copy on core and restricted packages in utils. what, why, how.**
+.. todo:: need explinations of core vs restircted functionality. 		   what, why, how.